QuarpT/generic-diff/README.md

 # Generic Diff

-Generic Diff is a Scala library providing a customisable diff typeclasses for case classes, coproducts (sealed trait algebras), recursive algebras, sequences, sets and primitives.
+Generic Diff is a Scala library providing customisable diff typeclasses for comparing case classes, coproducts (sealed trait algebras), recursive algebras, sequences, sets and primitives types.

 The library also provides a customisable diff-print typeclass for customising the diff output format.